eProsima/Fast-DDS-docs/docs/fastdds/transport/low-bandwidth-transports.rst

 Full example
 ------------

-This example shows how to combine all low bandwidth transports to ensure optimal performance in constrained networks.
+This example shows how to combine all low-bandwidth transports to ensure optimal performance in constrained networks.
 This procedure can be configured in C++ code or XML file.

 .. tab-set-code::